nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] THIS PRESENTATION IS ABOUT

+^ nice to see you all here!
+Rather than going through the slides, I would like to have a discussion about the topics.
+This will be a high level overview of XAI, and rather than overwhelm you with all of XAI, I would like to focus on the most important parts.
+If you are curious to learn more, I will be happy to share some resources with you, and you will have time and resources in Y3 and Y4 to go deeper into the topics.

 - taxonomy
 - model (un)certainty
 - gradCAMs
 - the Nigerian prince.

+> thoughts about the presentation this morning?

 ---

 # [fit] TAXONOMY OF XAI

+^ There is always a trade-off between interpretability and accuracy.
+For example, linear models are very interpretable, but they are not very accurate.
+On the other hand, deep neural networks are very accurate, but they are not very interpretable.
+XAI is a field that tries to bridge this gap between accuracy and interpretability.
+Talk about taxonomy .Always pick a model depending on the task at hand.
+For example, if you are building a model to predict the price of a house, you should start with a linear model.
+If you are building a model to predict whether a patient has cancer, you should use a deep neural network and then use XAI to address the trade-off between interpretability and accuracy.

 ![right filtered fit](images/txt.png)